Scanning rooms to collect 3D geometry is a breeze. After just a few practice scans, you will get the hang of it.

 Rotate around the room, ideally 5-10 ft away from walls.
 The wider the field of view, the faster we can pick up details.

-We recommend scanning room-by-room (or a collection of rooms that you consider a zone) or one story at a time.
+We strongly recommend scanning room-by-room (or a collection of rooms that you consider a zone).
 Amply does not support scanning multiple floors in one pass.

-Walls, window and doors and impact on load calcs
+Walls, window and doors and their impact on load calculations

 Capturing an accurate representation of exterior walls, windows, and doors in the home is very important for accurate load calculations.
 If you have trouble scanning a space, capturing a door or window, you can always just re-scan the space.
 It is also possible to manually add, edit, or remove a door or window.
 Keep in mind that interior walls have no impact on loads.